memb3r/memb3r/README.md

 ### 👨‍🏫 Channels and projects:

 I was an owner of a studio named Pat-Studio https://t.me/patstudios, but I handed over it to another studio - Sparkware.
-Now it's named IzzyLabs.
+Now it's named Luminex.

 My new projects and channels are: